Central Cinema is a community moviehouse located in the heart of North Knoxville's Happy Holler neighborhood.

-What’s with all the books, blu-rays and fetching branded swag?
+What’s with all the books, movies and fetching branded swag?

 We offer a small selection of film-related media and Central Cinema merchandise.
 Feel free to flip through a book while you await your movie!
 Just please don’t ruin or steal our stuff.

 I’ve got some old DVDs.
 Can I trade them in to you?